 You can use a pre-made log book, like ours.
 You can put it all into a spreadsheet.
 Or you can use an online training app, we recommend TrainingPeaks.
 We are paying clients of TrainingPeaks and we use it extensively.

 No matter what method you use to record, it will also make sense to lay out your plan using this same method.
 You can skip this by purchasing a training plan created by experts.
 The best results possible are always attained by bringing in the expertise of a coach.
 Be advised that no training plan is perfect and all training plans need to be flexible.
-Life happens and you need to be able to adjust the plan with needed.
+Life happens and you need to be able to adjust the plan as needed.
 No matter what, do not become a slave to your training plan.
 That is the shortest route to disaster.
-There is not way to know, when you write the plan, how you will be be feeling 4 weeks from now on a particular day.
+There is no way to know, when you write the plan, how you will be feeling 4 weeks from now on a particular day.
 The training plan is merely a suggestion.